-Use our three key tips to help manage your money and shrink your debt
+Use our key tips to help manage your money and shrink your debt

 In this guide to budgeting, we look at ways to get your finances in shape and deal with smaller debts by maximising your income and minimising your spending.

 Budgeting is essential – no matter what your financial situation.
 Working out your budget will show you what sort of state your finances are in – how much you’re spending, how much disposable income you have, how much you owe and how much you can afford to repay.